 Connect to a DC/OS or Swarm cluster

-To use the DC/OS and Docker Swarm clusters deployed by Azure Container Service, follow these instructions to create a secure shell (SSH) tunnel from your local Linux, OS X, or Windows system.
+To use the DC/OS and Docker Swarm clusters deployed by Azure Container Service, follow these instructions to create a SSH tunnel from your local Linux, macOS, or Windows system.

 In the Azure portal, browse to the resource group containing your container service cluster.
 Expand the resource group so that each resource is displayed.